-The efficacy of rinsing tea is not something that has been studied much (at least outside of China).
+People usually rinse tea leaves for one of two reasons, removing impurities or helping the tea leaves open up.
+While a quick hot water rinse can help the tea to open up, the efficacy of rinsing tea is not something that has been studied much (at least outside of China).
 What this means is that we have very little proof that rinsing tea will actually do much to protect us from any harmful substances.
-Thanks to Eric Scott, I did find one puerh focused study.
-They recommend discarding the first brew for safe drinking.
+One puerh focused study did recommend discarding the first brew for safe drinking.

-I’ve seen a lot of talk on forums about rinsing to remove pesticides.
+I’ve seen a lot of talk about rinsing to remove pesticides.
 I think it is important to keep in mind that not all pesticides are created equal.
 Some are not water-soluble.
 Others are absorbed into the plant and are not present on the leaves.
-If you consider the process to remove pesticide residue from fruits and vegetables, it becomes pretty clear that a quick dip in hot water will not accomplish very much when it comes to tea.
+If you consider that is nearly impossible to remove pesticide residue from fruits and vegetables, it becomes pretty clear that a quick dip in hot water will not accomplish very much when it comes to tea.

 Should you rinse your tea?

-In my personal opinion, you are throwing out the baby with the bathwater if you rinse white and green teas.
-The tender buds are covered in tiny hairs called trichomes.
+It’s also a bit like throwing out the baby with the bathwater if you rinse white and green teas.
+The tender buds of the tea plant are covered in tiny hairs called trichomes.
 These affect the mouthfeel and add a surprising amount of sweetness to the cup.
-Seriously, try brewing them on their own if you ever have the chance!
-The one exception to that rule might be compressed white teas, particularly if they are aged.
+Seriously.
+Try brewing them on their own if you ever have the chance!
+You might just be surprised by how much taste is there.

-Do you rinse your tea leaves?
+In what cases do you ever rinse tea leaves?
 Let me know why or why not in the comments below!